If you’re looking to join us for the first time, here are the answers to some regularly-asked questions:

 Alternatives for beginners

 If you don’t meet the above criteria, we recommend that you instead attend a Badminton England No Strings session or Essentials course.

 Alternatively there is a beginners’ development session run locally at Highbury College.

 You may also benefit from some one-to-one coaching, which can quickly improve your skills.
 You can find and contact a local coach on the Badminton England website.

 How are club nights organised?

-As organisers we welcome feedback and requests for particular types of games.
-However all players are expected to mix in respectfully as directed, in accordance with the Badminton England player Code of Conduct that they signed up to upon registering at SBC.
+If you attend our club night, you are expected to mix as instructed, and to treat others with respect in accordance with the Badminton England player Code of Conduct that you signed up to upon registering at SBC.